justincasher/justincasher.github.io/articles/Weil-Conjectures-Intro/Weil-Conjectures-Intro.md

 \sum_{F^n(x) = x} \text{Tr}(F^{n*}, A_x) = \sum_{i=0}^{\infty} \text{Tr}(F^{n*}, H_c^i(X, A))
 $$

-&emsp; Likewise we can prove the following product expansion of our zeta function, where now we are writing it
+&emsp; Likewise we can prove the following product expansion of our zeta function using trace formulas.
+Here, we are writing it using

 **Theorem 3.2.** &nbsp; *We have*